kedgeproject/kedge/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines (not rules) for contributing to Kapp.
+The following is a set of guidelines (not rules) for contributing to Kedge.

 These are just guidelines, not rules, use your best judgment and feel free to propose changes to this document in a pull request.